-Events designed around the ENA ‘Powering Improvement’ themes took place in 2017/18, including ‘Asset Management’ and ‘Human and Organisational factors’.6Work with our trade unions to improve safety performance, including the use of more 'Behavioural Safety' initiatives.
+We took part in events designed around the ENA ‘Powering Improvement’ themes, including a review of the relationship and interaction between two key operational roles.6Work with our trade unions to improve safety performance, including the use of more 'Behavioural Safety' initiatives.

 Overview of outputs8Improve security measures at 50 substation sites to reduce the number of repeat break-ins(See note 1 below).

 To date in RIIO-ED1, the number of repeat break-ins has been lower than predicted.
-To date in RIIO-ED1, we have upgraded security measures at 13 sites that have had repeat break-ins.
+To date in RIIO-ED1, we have upgraded security measures at 18 sites that have had repeat break-ins.

 Overview of outputs9Organise and run over 1,000 education sessions to provide safety information to over 400,000 school children.(See note 1 below).

 So far in RIIO-ED1, we have delivered a total of 16,111 educational sessions to 386,672 schoolchildren.10Continue to publish literature on maintaining safety around electrical apparatus and send more than 500,000 copies of this literature to targeted landowners, businesses or leisure operators.(See note 1 below).